Skip to main content

 Once the Monroe WTP upgrade works are complete, customers who were supplied from Poulavanogue WTP will now be supplied from Monroe WTP.

-Clonmel Water Supply map update
+Clonmel Water Supply Project Map

 Project Map of the Clonmel Water Supply Upgrade.